 In a world of micro-segmentation, this personalisation supports better customer service.
 The effect is constant changing parameters around how service is delivered to customers, and it’s all a result of digital disruption.

 4. social media and the impact of customer feedback

 Social media has given people a voice to express their views and opinions about any product, service or company.
 Warren Buffett once said:

 It takes 20 years to build a reputation and five minutes to ruin it.

 Social media brings positive and negative feedback, and its prevalence in people’s lives has also changed the playing field for companies.
 Bad news travels fast and becomes viral.

 People have become citizen journalists, commentators and influencers.
 Businesses that ignore this may become deaf to issues, miss unique opportunities to sell and delight customers and be unaware of fluctuations in sentiment.

 There is now very little difference between the consumer and B2B buying approaches.

-At home, people are used to researching everything then buying, whether in store or online.
+At home, people are used to researching everything, then buying.
+This is the same whether they buy in a store or online.
 So they now expect to take the same approach at work.